lineality/Online_Voting_Using_One_Time_Pads/README.md

 Other methods such as chains-of-trust may be useful to harden thrifty online systems.

+General Revisions for Thrifty-Secure-Voting:
+1. no physical printed copies or separate air-gapped hardware ?. one pad per set of elections vs. two pads per single election

 ## Proposed Steps for Secure Online Voting (section under construction)